 “This award represents a major milestone for the U2C, the JTA, and Downtown Jacksonville,” said JTA Chief Executive Officer Nathaniel P. Ford Sr. “We are confident the Balfour Beatty team and its partners will deliver a world-class project on behalf of the taxpayers of Jacksonville, placing our community at the forefront of innovation.”

 Pending JTA Board approval of a final contract, this will be the second major project Balfour Beatty will deliver for the JTA, following the completion of the iconic and award-winning Jacksonville Regional Transportation Center at LaVilla (JRTC) in May 2020.
-With the award approved by the JTA Board of Directors, the JTA and Balfour Beatty will move to negotiating the terms of a final contract, which will also come before the Board later this year.
+With the award approved by the JTA Board of Directors, the JTA and Balfour Beatty will move to negotiate the terms of a final contract, which will also come before the Board later this year.

 “We are honored to be selected by Jacksonville Transportation Authority to construct another successful project for the Jacksonville community,” said John Harris, senior vice president of Balfour Beatty’s Buildings operations in Florida.
 “To be a part of the Ultimate Urban Circulator program is an opportunity of a lifetime, and we look forward to remaining a Relentless Ally to our client, our partners and the community as we work to provide and innovative and revolutionary transportation network for the future of Jacksonville.”